aerospike/aerospike-client-c/examples/README.md

 This example demonstrates writing a record to the database using aerospike_key_put().
 It shows that bins are written independently, and that bin value types may be changed when a bin is rewritten.
-It also demonstrates the non-default AS_POLICY_EXISTS_CREATE write policy, showing that error code AEROSPIKE_ERR_RECORD_EXISTS is returned if the record exists.
+It also shows how to remove a bin.
+It demonstrates the non-default AS_POLICY_EXISTS_CREATE write policy, showing that error code AEROSPIKE_ERR_RECORD_EXISTS is returned if the record exists.
 It then uses aerospike_key_remove() to delete the record, then shows the next create succeed.

 ### touch